top of page

 Tea growing fields.jpg

-The same RSK shelter 4 months later on 3rd Oct 2023
+The same RSK shelter 5 months later in Oct 2023

 Comments on durability: